2024 Guidelines for ENERGY STAR® Certified Windows, Doors and Skylights

 Note: Certification to NAFS and the Canadian supplement is not a requirement.

-Certification for energy performance must be done by an organization accredited by the SCC for the scope of the product being certified, or, by NFRC.
+- Certification for energy performance must be done by an organisation accredited by the SCC for the scope of the product being certified, or, by NFRC.

 What Energy Efficiency Features Should You Look For in Windows?